MLB stock watch: From superteams to enemies of Boras, here's where all 30 teams stand

 Playoff probability: 6 percent | Championship probability: zero percent

-My Athletics' forecast is based on no less than 37 above-replacement projections ranging from Brandon Moss (0.1 WAR) to Matt Chapman (3.4).
+My Athletics forecast is based on no fewer than 37 above-replacement projections, ranging from Brandon Moss (0.1 WAR) to Matt Chapman (3.4).
 It's hard to know what to make of a team like this.
 But there are a lot of exciting talents to inject some life into the picture.
 It begins with Chapman and his acrobatics at the hot corner.
-Matt Olson, Dustin Fowler, Franklin Barreto, Jorge Mateo and Frankie Montas are just some of rising players that make Oakland a team worth keeping an eye on.
+Matt Olson, Dustin Fowler, Franklin Barreto, Jorge Mateo and Frankie Montas are just some of the rising players that make Oakland a team worth keeping an eye on.

 Pre-spring training win projection: 73.9